danielsaidi/DeckKit/README.md

 Remember to convert the view to an `AnyView`.

+## Acknowledgements

+This library wouldn't have been made without [this amazing card tutorial](https://www.swiftcompiled.com/swiftui-cards/).

 ## Contact me

 Feel free to reach out if you have questions or if you want to contribute in any way: